Novel ways to help a fussy eater

 For example, having a red apple, jam on toast, red jelly, and strawberry ice cream.
 Or you could change the colour of things using a natural food colour.
 Blue milk on the cereal, blueberries, and blue yoghurt.

-Any time our child’s meal is a little different it’s a positive.
-If we can make meals more interesting and fun and have a child interacting with food, it’s a win.
+Any time your child’s meal is a little different it’s a positive.
+If you can make meals more interesting and fun and have a child interacting with food, it’s a win.

 6. Dips & sauces – for some children these are a win, for others, anything liquid is a flat no!
 That’s okay, I have a substitute!

-For those who enjoy dips or sauces it can be great fun to have different bowls and the opportunity to dip foods in.
-Using a skewer or cocktail stick (they have safer ones for littlies) or just fingers, we can dip into sauces.
+For those who enjoy dips or sauces it can be great fun to have different bowls at the table and the opportunity to dip foods in.
+Using a skewer or cocktail stick (they have safer ones for littlies) or just fingers, you can dip into sauces.

 Or if mixing even with ice cream is a no, then what about using sprinkles or choc chips to dip into for sweet things.
 Or perhaps salt (have a few grains in a bowl) for savoury foods.

-7. Recipe search – looking through recipe books or web-based searches can be a great way to give our child charge over what we’re going to cook.
-It could be savoury, or we could do desserts.
+7. Recipe search – looking through recipe books or web-based searches can be a great way to give your child charge over what is going to be cooked.
+It could be savoury, or you could do desserts.

 Having something that everyone is excited about can be a really positive experience.

-Rather than being disappointed and feeling we have wasted our time, I like to reframe and think of it as a great opportunity to have a child interested, engaged, and excited around food.
+Rather than being disappointed and feeling you have wasted your time, I like to reframe and think of it as a great opportunity to have a child interested, engaged, and excited around food.
 These experiences do help!!

-8. Nibble tray/muffin tray – preparing a nibble tray can be excellent whether our child is 5 or 15.
-We can arrange lots of little tasting options in tiny bowls, silicon holders or even muffin tins.
+8. Nibble tray/muffin tray – preparing a nibble tray can be excellent whether your child is 5 or 15.
+You can arrange tasting options in tiny bowls, silicon holders or even muffin tins.

 Even as an adult we are drawn to beautifully presented food and having lots of different things to pick from can be fun.

-We can serve these directly to our child or put them in the fridge and have them grab them when they are ready for morning tea or lunch.
+You can serve these directly to your child or put them in the fridge and have them grab them when they are ready for snacks or lunch.

-Hopefully this has given you a few new things to try with the children.
-As I was writing I realised how many ideas I had so next week look out for part 2.
+Hopefully this has given you a few new things to try with your children.
+As I was writing I also realised how many other novel ways to gently support hesitant eaters I had, so next week look out for part 2.

 Please also feel free to share with other parents